 This schism between civilization and virgin territory needs a bridge, and we can be a part of its construction.
 Ecotourism balances on a blade that can save or destroy.

 How wise is it to encourage travel in a region that sits on the brink of losing sustainability?
-Without awareness of the fragile places in our world, how can we make sure they aren’t destroyed?
+Without awareness of the fragile places in our world, how can we make sure that they are not destroyed?

 Layers of the rainforest seem impenetrable from above.
 Only 2 percent of a day’s sunlight reaches the forest floor.
 Trees that grow to heights of more than 200 feet form its dense canopy.
 The thick understory layer provides a home for countless species.